fossology/Minerva-Dataset-Generation/README.md

 ### Validating Dataset Generated Using NOMOS in Fossology
-Nomos helps to label the licenses, with license_header, or Unclassidied_licenses, No_License_found, Public-domain, Restricted, etc. This acts like a base line validation of the generated text files using both the algorithms.
+We are using Nomos to label the licenses, with license_headers with which it's regex is being matched, or the other labels that are Unclassidied_licenses, No_License_found, Public-domain, Restricted, etc. This is a base line validation for the generated text files using both the algorithms.
 Terminal command to run this will be  :
 ```
  sudo nomos -J -d <folder_with_files>
 ```
-And to use multiple cores to validated the files (here I am using 3 cores) :
+And to use multiple cores to validate files (here I am using 3 cores) :
 ```
  sudo nomos -J -d <folder_with_files> -n 3
 ```